pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 1. `bytes` and `uuid` types are encoded as CBOR byte string (type 2)
 1. `number` types can be encoded as either unsigned integers (type 0), signed integers (type 1), half floats or floats
 1. `string` types are encoded as CBOR text string (type 3, UTF-8 is enforced by the CBOR specification)
+1. The `X` in the `string:X` or `bytes:X` notation defines maximum permissible length of the data in bytes.

 ### 3.2 UUIDs
-Some entities referenced in the data (see [Terminology](#/terminology)) can be identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Some entities referenced in the data (see [Terminology](terminology.md)) can be identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The UUID MAY be explicitly specified through a `XX_uuid`, however that might not be desirable due to space constraints.
 As an alternative, the following algorithm defines a way to derive UUIDs from other fields.
+The derivation mechanism SHALL be used only if the relevant `XX_uuid` field is not present in the data; otherwise the field value MUST be used.

 UUIDs are be derived from the brand-specific IDs using UUIDv5 with the `SHA1` hash, as specified in [RFC 4122, section 4.3](https://datatracker.ietf.org/doc/html/rfc4122#section-4.3), according to the following table.
 1. UUIDs are hashed in the binary form.